morisUtokyo/uTR/README.md

     https://academic.oup.com/bioinformatics/article/37/5/612/5919583

 -t : Output the wall clock time to process each read in the input fasta file.

+-s : Output personal ID and read ID, which are not output by default, at the beginning of #Info (e.g., (individual_ID,read_ID,116,1,0.06) ) when uTR feeds fasta files of reads that are clustered by cTR.

 -r : Give a maximum threshold on the mismatch ratio between the representaitve unit and a tandem repeat of the unit.
 No tandem repeat is output if the mismatch ratio exceeds this threshold.
 The default parameter is 0.3, which is set in uTR.h by: